upenn-libraries/sdbmss/README_DOCKER.md

 Running SDBM using Docker
 =========================

+This instructions are for running the SDBM application in development.

-Things to know:
+Things to know / known issues:

-- docker-compose is
-  ["not yet considered production-ready"](https://docs.docker.com/compose/production/) so this is only intended as a proof of concept of Docker usage for development.
-We would need to figure out how all this would work in production, including how Apache would fit in.
+- Need to figure out how all this would work in production, including how Apache would fit in. docker-compose is
+  ["not yet considered production-ready"](https://docs.docker.com/compose/production/)

+- docker-compose orchestrates processes, but doesn't manage them, ie. restart them if they die.
+If a process dies, docker-compose will stop the entire group.
+Need a way to do process management.

 - this setup maps the standard ports used by MySQL, Solr, Rails to the same ports on the host, so none of these processes should already be